 Follow-up inspections of the area impacted and repaired should be performed during the regularly scheduled bridge inspection.
-Careful visual inspection of cross frames and welded details near an impact location should be performed.
-VI may also need to be supplemented with PT or MT to ensure no small cracks go undetected in the localized impact zone.
+Careful visual inspection of cross-frames and welded details on the impacted girder should be performed.
+Visual inspection may also need to be supplemented with PT or MT to ensure no small cracks go undetected in the localized impact zone.